rondale-sc/EspnRb/README.md

 #=> ESPN's response string as JSON
 ```

 The raw response from ESPN will give you the top ten stories meeting your criteria.

+#### Collections

-Since this is a basic collection and each headline share many common attributes there are collection methods defined on the HeadlineResponse object.
+Since the above response is a basic collection and each headline share many common attributes there are collection methods defined on the HeadlineResponse object.
 Use them like so.

-#### Collections

 ```ruby
 # from above